Advertiser Disclosure

 How can I get through airport security faster?

-The best way to get through airport security faster is by having TSA PreCheck and/or CLEAR.
+The best way to get through airport security faster is by having TSA PreCheck or CLEAR.
 The fee for TSA PreCheck is $78 every 5 years, while CLEAR is $189 per year.
-Fortunately, you can get complimentary access to both programs through certain travel rewards programs.
+You can get complimentary access to both programs through certain travel rewards programs.

 How long does it take to get through airport security?

-The amount of time to get through airport security will vary based on how busy the airport is.
+The amount of time to get through airport security is usually based on how busy the airport is.
 This can change based on the time of day or time of year you are traveling, along with how large the airport you are traveling out of is.

 Can you check-in for your flight online to save time at the airport?